Asymptotic analysis of the 2D convective Brinkman-Forchheimer equations in unbounded domains: Global attractors and upper semicontinuity: Dimension of the Attractor

 \section{Dimension of the Attractor}

-In this section, we analyze the dimension of the global attractor $\mathscr{A}$ obtained in section \ref{sec4} (Poincar\'e domains).
-We estimate the bounds for the Hausdorff as well as fractal dimensions of the global attractor $\mathscr{A}$.
-Due to technical difficulties (see Remark \ref{rem5.2}), we restrict the absorption coefficient to $r=1,2,3$.
+In this section, we analyze the dimension of the global attractor $\mathscr{A}_{\mathrm{glob}}$ obtained in section \ref{sec4} (Poincar\'e domains).
+We estimate the bounds for the Hausdorff as well as fractal dimensions of the global attractor $\mathscr{A}_{\mathrm{glob}}$.
+We are able to prove the Fr\'echet differentiability of the map $\S(t) : \H \to \H$ with respect to the initial data for $r=1,2,3$ only.
+Due to this technical difficulty, we consider the cases $r=1,2$ and $3$ only in this section.

 Let $\u_0\in\H$ and $\u(t)=\S(t)\u_0$, for $t\geq 0$ be the unique weak solution of the system \eqref{kvf}.
 The linearized flow around $\u(\cdot)$ is given by the following equation: